 Finally, keep track of what’s going on in your city.
 When there’s a major event happening, like a film festival or a parade, demand for rentals skyrockets.
 Though great for revenue, it also means you’re dealing with guests who are in town to celebrate.
-Up your prices and monitor your bookings during these events to catch guests who are just looking to party.
+Up your prices and monitor your bookings during these events to avoid guests who are just looking to party.

 Research the guest online